Category Archives: Montezuma GA

 McKenzie-Easterlin House, 1902, Montezuma

-William Lee McKenzie came to Montezuma in 1844.
-He and his wife, Annie Harrison McKenzie, had five children.
+William Lee McKenzie (1865-1937) came to Montezuma in 1844.
+He and his wife, Annie Harrison McKenzie (1870-1921), had five children.
 Mr. McKenzie was involved in the timber industry and hand-selected the boards for this house, which he built in 1902.
-Upon his death in 1937, the house was purchased (1939) by his daughter, Leah McKenzie.
-Miss McKenzie married Jasper Bennett Easterlin, Jr., and the family has remained in the home for over a century.
+Upon his death in 1937, the house was purchased (1939) by his daughter, Leah McKenzie (1891-1948).
+Miss McKenzie married Jasper Bennett Easterlin, Jr., and the family has remained in this well-loved home for over a century.

 Montezuma Historic District, National Register of Historic Places